Sant'Atanasio

-The Church of Saint Athanasius (Sant’Atanasio, S. Athanasii), also known as Sant'Atanasio dei Greci (Εκκλησία Αγίου Αθανασίου των Ελλήνων, Ekklisia Agiou Athanasiou ton Ellinon), is a Greek Catholic titular church located on Via del Babuino 149, near the Spanish steps, in the rione Campo Marzio of Rome, Italy.
+The Church of Saint Athanasius (Sant’Atanasio, S. Athanasii), also known as Sant'Atanasio dei Greci (Εκκλησία Αγίου Αθανασίου των Ελλήνων, Ekklisia Agiou Athanasiou ton Ellinon), is a Greek Catholic titular church located on Via del Babuino 149, near the Spanish Steps, in the rione Campo Marzio of Rome, Italy.

 History

 The church was built in 1577 for use of a Greek College for the formation of Catholic clergy in the Eastern Rite.
 Construction was patronized by the Pope Gregory XIII and the Jesuit order to promulgate and serve the interests forming a Congregation of the Greeks.

 In 1872 the church was entrusted to the Congregation for the Oriental Churches.
-On the 22 February 1962 Pope John XXIII granted it a titular church as a seat for Cardinals.
-At present the Titulus San Athanasii is held by Lucian Cardinal Mureșan.
+On 22 February 1962 Pope John XXIII made it a cardinalitial titular church.
+At present the Titulus San Athanasii is vacant.

 Architecture

 The main layout was designed by Giacomo della Porta, although the facade was attributed to Martino Longhi the Elder.
 The facade is placed between two towers covered with domes, which is divided into two horizontal bands by a marble ledge.
 Either side of a large window is written an inscription, one in Greek and the other in Latin in honor of Saint Athanasius of Alexandria.
 On the left stands a tower clock, donated by Pope Clement XIV in 1771, which faces the palace of the Pontifical Greek College.

 The interior was frescoed by Francesco Tibaldi, and contained altarpieces by Cavalier d'Arpino.
 In the past, the library was said to hold the library of Leo Allatius.